 FF is influenced by three factors: transport, diffusion and reorganization of molecules [35].
 Zheng et al. [34] observed FF values between 100 and 200% for maize gluten hydrolysates.
 These values are comparable with those obtained for the total protein fraction < 3 kDa.
 After repose (60 min) the foam decreased by 50%.
-This could be attributed to the fact that the peptides in the fraction are of low molecular weight (Table 3), which prevents the formation of a continuous film of proteins at the water/air interface to stabilize the foam.
+This could be attributed to the fact

-The EAI of the total maize protein fraction < 3 kDa was relatively good compared to the ones reported for fish muscle hydrolysates $(5-90 \text{ m}^2/\text{g})$ and chickpea protein hydrolysates $(85-213 \text{ m}^2/\text{g})$ [12, 35].
-The elevated EAI reflects the solubility of the fraction, since the protein must be soluble to migrate to the interface and be located in it to allow a correct diffusion of the peptides towards the water/ oil interface [12] (Table 3).
+The EAI of the total maize protein fraction < 3 kDa was relatively good compared to the ones reported for fish muscle hydrolysates (5-90 m2/g) and chickpea protein hydrolysates (85-213 m2/g) [12, 35].
+The elevated EAI reflects the solubility of the fraction, since the protein must be soluble to migrate to the interface and be located in it to allow a correct diffusion of the peptides towards the water/oil interface [12] (Table 3).
 The stability of the emulsion was relatively null, over the course of 38 min the phases in the emulsion separated completely.
 This is attributed to the fact that the peptides is not amphipathic enough to generate good emulsion stability (Table 3).